 It is interesting to compare the Talos round to a projectile from a battleship.
 The missile normally carried the Mk 46 continuous rod warhead.
 In this configuration the missile weighed about 3300 pounds, and the warhead carried 225 pounds of TNT/RDX explosives.
 For comparison, a Mk 13 16" HC projectile (fired from the Iowa class battleships) weighed 1900 pounds and carried 154 pounds of Explosive D (ammonium picrate).
 The Talos round was half again as massive as the battleship projectile, carried half again as much explosive, traveled at more than twice the impact velocity, had a greater range, and didn't miss.
 Clearly, the Talos round would cause far greater damage.

-Anti radar RGM-8H shots were similar to surface to surface shore target shots except for the conventional warhead used and the terminal guidance phase.
+Anti radar RGM-8H shots were similar to surface to surface shore target shots except for the terminal guidance phase and the conventional warhead.
 Target direction, range and signal characteristics were provided by the ship's electronic intelligence personnel.
 The launch and cruise phases were normal.
 When the missile approached the target area it was commanded to start looking for a specific radar frequency characteristic of the target radar.
 When the enemy radar signal was acquired the missile used the normal interferometry guided constant bearing, decreasing range procedure to home on the transmitting antenna.
 Warhead detonation was caused by the nose contact fuse.

 The USS Oklahoma City (CLG-5) conducted the first successful Talos combat anti radiation shot.
 This was also the first successful surface to surface combat missile shot in US Navy history.

 Conventionally armed missiles were loaded onto the launcher and fired from Weapons Control by pushing a few buttons and pulling the firing trigger.
 For nuclear armed missiles there were safeguards to prevent unauthorized launching.